 Equations of Straight Lines

-This topic covers the essential algebra of straight lines.
-It's a foundational skill for understanding how to represent linear relationships graphically and algebraically, which is crucial for interpreting data and solving geometric problems in engineering and science.
+The algebra of straight lines is a foundational skill for representing linear relationships graphically and algebraically, which is crucial for interpreting data and solving geometric problems in engineering and science.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.